L3bowski/modena/README.md

 runServer(config);
 ```

-and we can get it up and running in the usual way
+and it gets up and running in the usual way

 ```bash
 npm install